HiassofT/highspeed-sio/README.txt

 Happy (810) Warp mode only supports the commands $50, $52 and $57 (put,
 read, write sector) in highspeed.
 Highspeed mode is indicated by setting bit 5 of DCOMND.

+Implementation of the keyboard IRQ patch:

+The keyboard IRQ patch hooks into the IRQ handler at $FC20.
+The original code contains a "LDA $D209" at this location, which is then replaced by a "JMP $CF80", the new keyboard hook.
+The new code reads the current keyboard code (again, a "LDA $D209") and then checks if it matches one of the special keystrokes.
+In any case the keyboard code read is preserved and then passed on to the original IRQ handler.
+The end of the new code contains a "JMP $FC23", which is the next instruction after the original "LDA $D209".

+Before patching the IRQ handler the patch checks if the instruction at $FC20 is really a "LDA $D209".
+If not, you'll see a warning message that the keyboard IRQ has not been patched.
+This is a precaution if some later MyIDE OSes modify the code in this area (currently the MyIDE OSes patch the IRQ handler at a lower memory location).